For Market Stalls, Pop-ups & Festival Vendors

 Most retail software assumes you have a fixed location, a permanent terminal, and a barcode scanner bolted to the counter.
 Market stalls don't.
 So we made the phone the till, the scanner, the receipt printer and the end-of-day calculator — and the books take care of themselves between markets.

-Ring up a sale, take cash or tap-and-go, email the receipt — all on the phone in your apron pocket.
-No iPad mount, no card terminal contract, no per-transaction kit to remember at 6am.
+Ring up a sale, take cash, or tap a card straight on your iPhone with Tap to Pay (now rolling out) — Apple Pay and Google Pay too — then email the receipt.
+No iPad mount, no card-terminal contract, no per-transaction kit to remember at 6am.

 Scan an EAN-13 with the camera in half a second.
 No $40 USB scanner to pack, no hardware to drop in the mud.
 Generate your own internal barcodes for hand-made goods (200-prefix EAN-13, GS1-compliant for in-store use).